Landlocked country: Significance

 Historically, being landlocked has been disadvantageous to a country's development.
 It cuts a nation off from important sea resources such as fishing, and impedes or prevents direct access to maritime trade, a crucial component of economic and social advance.
 As such, coastal regions, or inland regions that have access to the World Ocean, tended to be wealthier and more heavily populated than inland regions that have no access to the World Ocean.
 Paul Collier in his book The Bottom Billion argues that being landlocked in a poor geographical neighbourhood is one of four major development "traps" by which a country can be held back.
 In general, he found that when a neighbouring country experiences better growth, it tends to spill over into favorable development for the country itself.
 For landlocked countries, the effect is particularly strong, as they are limited in their trading activity with the rest of the world.
 He states, "If you are coastal, you serve the world; if you are landlocked, you serve your neighbors."
 Others have argued that being landlocked has an advantage as it creates a "natural tariff barrier" that protects the country from cheap imports.
 In some instances, this has led to more robust local food systems.

 Landlocked developing countries have significantly higher costs of international cargo transportation compared to coastal developing countries (in Asia the ratio is 3:1).

-Historically, traveling between a landlocked country and a country which did not border said country required the traveler to pass border controls twice or more.
+Historically, traveling between a landlocked country and a country which did not border that country required the traveler to pass border controls twice or more.
 In recent times the advent of air travel has largely negated this impediment.